-It can seem tricky to know where to go when conditions are always changing, but there are lots of options!
-Here are our favorite spring and fall hiking trails, plus tips on what what to wear and what to bring.
+When conditions are always changing, it can be tough to pick the right trail, but there are lots of options!
+Here are our favorite spring and fall hiking trails in Kananaskis, plus tips on what what to wear and what to bring.

-For a longer hike, go to the shoulder of Yamnuska (also known as Raven’s End).
+For a longer hike, try Raven’s End (east shoulder of Mount Yamnuska).
 Beautiful alders line the trail and as you get higher, there are great views to the south and west.
 From the end of the parking lot, take the trail on the right.
 When you get to a signed fork, take the hiking/scrambling trail on the right to reach the east shoulder of Mount Yamnuska.
 Return the way you came.
+Read Hiking Mount Yamnuska: Choose Your Own Adventure for a detailed route description.
 7 km return, 500 m elevation gain.
-Read Hiking Mount Yamnuska: Choose Your Own Adventure for three detailed route descriptions (Raven’s End, Yamnuska Lookout, and Yamnuska Summit).

 Prairie View Trail to McConnell Ridge or Barrier Lake Fire Lookout is a good hike to do when it’s super windy, as the trees provide shelter from the wind.
 When you finally break out of the trees at McConnell Ridge, you are rewarded with views of Barrier Lake, Mount Baldy and beyond.
 There’s a fun little scramble to a higher viewpoint (not recommended if icy), as well as the option to hike up to Barrier Lake Fire Lookout offering 360 views.
 Return the way you came for the quickest way down.
 13.2 km return, 421 m elevation gain.
 Add on 0.7 km, 100 m elevation gain to the Fire Lookout.